 et al (editors).
 Hematology: Basic Principles and Practice, 7th ed.
 Philadelphia: Saunders, 2018.

 To evaluate patients for defects of hemostasis, the clinical context must be considered carefully (Table 14–1).
 Heritable defects are suggested by bleeding that begins in infancy or childhood, is recurrent, and occurs at multiple anatomic sites, although other patterns of presentation are possible.
-Acquired disorders of hemostasis typically are associated with bleeding that begins later in life and may ...
+Acquired disorders of hemostasis typically are associated with bleeding that begins later in life ...